tkdjohn/EventJournal/README.md

 EF https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli

 ### TODO
-- fix all awaits to call ConfigureAwait(false) to avoid deadlocks in UI apps.
+- fix all awaits to call ConfigureAwait(false) to avoid deadlocks in UI.
-- - consider a `ConfigureAwait` extension method that does this automatically.
+    - consider a `ConfigureAwait` extension method that does this automatically.
-- c consider adding an async analyzer
+    - consider adding an async analyzer
-- populate UserType service - manages all the User configurable types.

 - refactor services to consume DTOs (models) instead of entities directly.
 - unit tests for repositories and services.
 Also base entity code?
 - CLI interface to call service methods